GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 That is the strongest concrete warning marker in the recovered evidence.
 It does not mean Nienke's confrontation caused the purchase.
 The content of the exchange actually cuts against a clean rejection story: Nienke was reaching for him, not ending the relationship.
 Ryan reassured her she had done nothing wrong.
 The more defensible interpretation is that by late January, Ryan was no longer merely depressed and withdrawn; he may have begun preparing.

 February then shows the painful limit of ordinary friendship and neighborly care.
 Olivia, Nienke, Brad, Aaron, John, Charlie, Joe, Lucas, and others were trying to get through or noticing deterioration.
 They offered dinner, coffee, walks, football, bowling, visits, food, company, and hugs.
 Brad and John explicitly challenged Ryan's reassurance.
 Joe and Lucas reportedly cooked extra food because they wondered whether Ryan was eating properly, and they noticed signs that he was not taking care of himself.
 Ryan also gave friends money for the upcoming bowling competition season, had calculator math on his phone showing the fee allocation, and appears to have had general dinner plans for the following week.
-He also secretly returned Olivia's Christmas present by leaving it at her door.
+He also returned Olivia's Christmas present.
 These facts sit uneasily beside one another: ordinary future planning, possible emotional leave-taking, and concrete suicide preparation appear to overlap.
 Ryan minimized: tired, busy, all good.
 In hindsight, those responses look like concealment.
 In real time, they may have sounded like the kind of thing a depressed friend says when he wants space.

 This is one of the central conclusions of the case file: Ryan was not forgotten.
 The record shows multiple people noticing, trying, and escalating within ordinary social limits.
 What they did not have was the full cross-sectional picture: Briana had the therapy side, Nienke had her relationship, Olivia had the romantic interpretation and later invitations, Brad and John had the withdrawal, Joe and Lucas had daily-life/self-care observations, Charlie had unanswered calls, the browser history had death/consciousness searches, Amazon had the rope timeline, and the photo archive had the intensity of Nienke's presence.
 No one person had all of it while Ryan was alive.